Universiteit Leiden

 Programme structure

-In the first year, the Linguistics programme will give you a sound basis for specialisation, while training your academic competences.
+In the first year, the Linguistics programme will provide you with a sound basis for specialisation, while training your academic competences.
 In the second year, you will choose one of our four specialisations.
 While focusing on this track in your second and third year, you may also choose electives outside of your specialisation if you wish.

 Specialisations

-Language is a system, and this system is what we study in linguistics.
-In the Language and Cognition specialisation, we explore language models that try to explain how language is represented in the brain, how children develop language systems, and how brain damage can affect these systems.
+Language is a system, and this system is what we study in the Language and Cognition specialisation; we explore language models that try to explain how language is represented in the brain, how children develop language systems, and how brain damage can affect these systems.
+You will learn to develop and conduct language experiments, while working in one of our four language laboratories: the Babylab, EEG lab, Phonetics lab, or the Eye-tracking lab.
+In the sub-track Computational Linguistics you will learn how to code, and you will be introduced to all ins and outs of how Large Language Models (like ChatGPT) produce Artificial Intelligence.
 This specialisation touches on numerous research fields such as psychology, neuroscience, and computer science.
-In this specialisation you will learn to develop and conduct language experiments, while working in one of our four language laboratories: the Babylab, EEG lab, Phonetics lab, or the Eye-tracking lab.

 Some of the courses